Justice-Reaper/justice-reaper.github.io/_tabs/en/about.md

 order: 4
 ---

 Let me introduce myself.
 I'm Sergio, I'm 23 years old, and I've always been passionate about technology, although I only decided to make it my career three years ago.
-I started by earning an Associate Degree in Multiplatform Application Development (DAM), where I developed desktop applications using Java and mobile apps with Kotlin
+I started by earning an associate degree in Multiplatform Application Development (DAM), where I developed desktop applications using Java and mobile apps with Kotlin

 Later, I specialized in pentesting because I find it the most exciting area of cybersecurity.
 I run a personal blog where I publish write-ups and technical articles about PortSwigger labs and HackTheBox machines.
 To date, I've published over 230 articles and maintain a regular posting schedule as I prepare for my OSCP and BSCP certifications